nus-cs2113-AY1920S2/tp/docs/team/renzotsai.md

 All of them extend from `ModuleManagerException`.

 ##### Commands
-- Add to semester command: This command allows users to assign different modules to different semester.
+- Add command: This type of command allows users to assign different modules to different semester or add module to `Available Modules List`.

 - View all modules command: This command allows users to view all the available modules in the `Available Modules List`.